Bowel Box: New educational materials for bowel management after spinal cord injury

 Initial concept: My research revealed a clear need for a more personal and thorough set of educational materials for the bowel program.

-I decided to explore the idea of having a bowel kit, because it would be able to deliver supplies as well as educational materials, and also because it seemed more like a gift, which fits the personal nature of the bowel program and the need of new patients and their families to feel more connected to the hospital through their transition to home.
+I decided to explore the idea of having a bowel kit, because it would be able to deliver supplies as well as educational materials, and also because it seemed more like a gift.
+This fits the personal nature of the bowel program and the need of new patients and their families to feel more connected to the hospital through their transition to home.

 My first iteration of the bowel materials was guided by an attempt to split the necessary information into more manageable chunks.

 - The details covers background information about the bowel and bowel program, as well as information about specific medications and adaptive products.